pvcraven/arcade_book/source/chapters/18_sorting/sorting.rst

 What's really important: If
 the loop is close to a sorted loop already, then the inside loop does not run very much, and the sort time is closer to *n*.
 The insertion sort is the fastest sort for nearly-sorted lists.
-If the list is reversted, then the insertion sort is terrible.
+If the list is reversed, then the insertion sort is terrible.

 The selection sort doesn't really care what order the list is in to begin with.
 It performs the same regardless.

 .. code-block:: python
-    :caption: Insertion sort
+    :caption: Insertion Sort
     :linenos:

     def insertion_sort(my_list):